tcbtcb/interview-materials/last-round-interview.md

 what customers think.

-**What can we** change in GitLab, the organization, to make it better? (for example3 the hiring process or the handbook)
+**What can we** change in GitLab, the organization, to make it better? (for example the hiring process or the handbook)

 The handbook is detailed and clear, which I appreciate.
-I think the degree of openness from an engineering perspective, where so many issues are discussed publicly, is the way to do things.
+I think the degree of openness from an engineering perspective, where so many issues are discussed publicly, is absolutely the best way to do things.
 So on those core issues I would suggest more of the same.

 Since I opened an account on gitlab.com I have received only a few update emails.
 I think it difficult to have too many explanations, tutorials, and use